 Day 3 Morning flight to Paro, BHUTAN

-A spectacular mountain flight to Paro from Kathmandu with Druk Air.
+A spectacular early mountain flight to Paro from Kathmandu with Druk Air.
 We visit the National Museum which holds fascinating collection of art, relics, religious thangkha paintings and exquisite postage stamps.
-Later we visit Rinpung Dzong built in 1646 by Shabdrung Ngawang Namgyal, the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.
-Two nights in Tashi Namgay Resort hotel with dinner (B,L,D)
+Nearby Rinpung Dzong built in 1646 by Shabdrung Ngawang Namgyal, the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.
+One night in Khangkhu Resort hotel with dinner (B,L,D)

-We fly to Bumthang this morning, which is the general name given to combination of four valleys – Chumey, Choekhor, Tang and Ura with altitude varying from 2,600m to 4,000m.
+We arrive to Bumthang in the late afternoon, and is the general name given to combination of four valleys – Chumey, Choekhor, Tang and Ura with altitude varying from 2,600m to 4,000m.
 It is home to many of prominent Buddhist temples and monasteries.
-This afternoon we visit Kurje Lhakhang, where the saint Padmasambhava subdued a local demon and left his body imprint on a rock., the Jambey Lhakhang (7th century temple), Tamshing Lhakhang (housing some of the oldest wall paintings in Bhutan) and Jakar Dzong (administrative centre of the region).
-Two nights at the Valley View Resort hotel with dinner (B,L,D)
+Two nights at the Mountain View Resort with dinner (B,L,D)

-After breakfast we drive (5 hours) to Punahka via Dochula pass (3,100m) arriving at Wangduephodrang town in time for lunch.
 In the morning we cross Pelela pass (3,300 m), the traditional boundary between east and west.
 The passis marked by a large prayer flag and the ground is covered with high altitude dwarf bamboo.
 Stop en route at Chendbji Chorten, which was built in 18th century by a Lama named Shida, it is Nepalese in style.
 On arrival at Punakha we check-in to our hotel located right on the bank of the river.
-Three nights in the Khuru Resort hotel with dinner (B,L,D)
+Two nights in the Zimkham Resort with dinner (B,L,D)

 After breakfast we hike to Khamsum Yuelay Namgyal Choeten, a moderate half hour hike through the rice paddies.
 Next we visit Punakha Dzong, a fortress built by Zhabdrung Ngawang Namgyal in 1637.
 Punakha served as the capital of Bhutan until 1955 and it still is the winter residence of the Central Monk Body.
 Later enjoy a picnic lunch on the banks of the Punak Chhu in the stunning dzong which straddles the confluence of the Mo Chhu (Mother River) and Pho Chhu (Father River).
 After lunch we drive to the village of Talo for a walk in the beautiful and quiet grounds of the village temple and visit the home village of the Kingdom’s four Queens (B,L,D)